sebanc/brunch/install-with-windows.md

 It is normal for the first boot to take a very long time, please be patient.

 * The first boot is the best time to setup anything important such as [changing kernels][changing-kernels] or [framework options][framework-options] by selecting the "ChromeOS (Settings)" boot option.
+* If you have any issues, it is strongly advised to check out the [Brunch Configuration Menu][edit-brunch-config] for possible patches or solutions.

 </details>

   ***

 # Dualboot installations
+This guide is for installing Brunch to a partition using a Brunch USB.
+This guide requires having a working Brunch USB to initiate the install, you can make one by following the [guide above][brunch-usb-guide-win].
+To begin, boot into a working Brunch USB and click the dropdown below to continue.

 <details>
   <summary>Click to open dualboot guide</summary>